 This is common, but it never ceases to confuse me.
 Does this mean you don’t have any, or is it that you’d rather hide your compliance?
 Moving on to a more willing TPSP…

 “The requirement for us to provide a PCI DSS responsibilities matrix won’t be applicable until PCI DSS 4.0.”

 Ok, but our clients have had the burden of attesting to this requirement for years now.
 How about a little help, especially since this is a requirement for you as of March 31st, 2024?

 Does any of this sound familiar?
 As QSAs we’re used to encountering pushback from third-party vendors who are hesitant to acknowledge responsibility for certain/any PCI DSS requirements.
 We were relieved to see that the PCI Council has provided our customers with an “assist” in v4.0.
 Rather than having to rely on vendors to provide a PCI DSS responsibilities matrix and compliance documentation as a best practice, TPSPs will now be required to do so.

 We’ve been busy!
 We QSAs have been on calls with TPSPs and our clients, supporting their efforts to get this information from reluctant vendors.
 We’ve been pleased with the responses from many TPSPs who are embracing and running with these new requirements after we engage with them.

 The TPSPs who “get it” realize that they can demonstrate their commitment to supporting their customers’ PCI DSS compliance efforts.
 TPSPs who aren’t yet transitioning to v4.0 may find themselves losing customers.

 CampusGuard has your back.
 Let us know how we can help support your TPSP management efforts and get you ready for PCI DSS 4.0!

-For additional guidance regarding your third-party service provider program and how to ensure your organization is prepared for PCI DSS Version 4.0, please reach out to your dedicated CRM team.
+For additional guidance regarding your third-party service provider program and how to ensure your organization is prepared for PCI DSS Version 4.0, please reach out to us.